Chart Color Schemes

 The labour market performance in Salisbury lags significantly behind most other regions nationally

-Employment growth was estimated at 1.9%.
-As of September 2025, 7,541 residents are employed, with an unemployment rate of 5.6%, higher than Greater Adelaide's 3.9%.
-Workforce participation is lower at 50.1% compared to Greater Adelaide's 61.7%.
+There are 7,541 residents employed currently, with an unemployment rate of 5.6%, which is higher than Greater Adelaide's rate of 3.9%.
+Workforce participation in Salisbury is lower at 54.1% compared to Greater Adelaide's 66.4%.
+Census data shows that only 4.9% of residents work from home, though Covid-19 lockdown impacts should be considered.
 Employment is concentrated in health care & social assistance, manufacturing, and retail trade.

-Manufacturing has a notable concentration, with employment levels at 1.8 times the regional average.
-Professional & technical services have limited presence, at 3.0% compared to the regional 7.3%.
+Manufacturing employment is particularly high at 1.8 times the regional average.
+Professional & technical services have limited presence with only 3.0% employment compared to the regional average of 7.3%.
 Many residents commute elsewhere for work based on Census data.
-Between September 2024 and 2025, employment increased by 1.9%, labour force grew by 1.3%, reducing unemployment by 0.5 percentage points.
-In contrast, Greater Adelaide saw employment rise by 3.0% and unemployment fall by 0.1%.
-State-level data to 25-Nov-25 shows SA employment grew by 1.19% year-on-year, with a state unemployment rate of 4.0%, outperforming the national average of 0.14%.
-National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Salisbury's employment mix suggests local employment could increase by 5.9% over five years and 12.8% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Between September 2024 and 2025, employment levels increased by 1.9%, labour force grew by 1.3%, leading to a fall in unemployment rate by 0.5 percentage points.
+In contrast, Greater Adelaide saw employment rise by 3.0% and unemployment fall by 0.1 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia indicate that Salisbury's employment should increase by 5.9% over five years and 12.8% over ten years based on industry-specific projections.

 Frequently Asked Questions - Employment